SPEAKER BIOS

 John Yung

-Program Manager, The Carol Ann and Ralph V. Haile Jr. Foundation
+Program Manager, The Carol Ann and Ralph V. Haile Jr. Foundation (Covington, KY)

 John Yung is a Program Manager at the Haile Foundation whose focus is on civic and community initiatives.
 He is an urban planner by training and has a 16-year career working in both local municipal government and consulting.
 He co-led the effort to bring the Congress of New Urbanism’s 32nd gathering to Cincinnati in 2024, is the former manager of the blog UrbanCincy.com and long-time resident and advocate for Cincinnati’s urban core.

-aZ Zahn
+aZ Zayn

-Program Manager, SEA Change
+Program Manager, SEA Change (Columbus, OH)

-aZ (they / them) is a dedicated advocate with a deep passion for empowering Black, Brown, Queer, and youth communities.
+aZ Zayn (they / them) is a dedicated advocate with a deep passion for empowering Black, Brown, Queer, and youth communities.
 For over a decade, they have channeled their skills and energy into creating inclusive spaces where everyone feels seen, heard, and valued.

 With a strong background in program management, development, and implementation, aZ brings both strategic expertise and a heartfelt commitment to equitable impact through Social Enterprise.
 Their work, grounded in deep respect for diverse identities and lived experiences, consistently drives change aligned with their guiding principles.